Potential for Material Recovery - A Qualitative Analysis of Building Stock Resources: A Qualitative Analysis of Building Stock Resources

 Abstract

-This thesis assesses the material recovery potential of Danish single-family houses constructed between 1950 and 2000.
-The study focuses on identifying materials present in typical building components and evaluating their potential relevance for recovery at the end of a building’s life.
-The analysis is based on a component-level approach, where commonly used materials are first identified within representative building components and subsequently aggregated into prototype buildings for five construction periods.
-Material recovery potential is evaluated using a qualitative scoring framework.
-The environmental relevance of selected materials is assessed using life cycle impact data covering production (A1–A3), end-of-life (C1–C4), and potential benefits beyond the system boundary (Module D), based on Environmental Product Declarations (EPDs).
-The results show differences in material recovery potential and environmental relevance across construction periods and building components.
-The combined assessment supports the prioritization of materials where recovery strategies are most likely to be environmentally meaningful in a future circular context.
+This thesis assesses how much material can be recovered from Danish single-family houses built between 1950 and 2000.
+It maps which materials occur in typical building components and judges how relevant they are to recover at the end of a building’s life.
+The study uses a component-level approach: first it identifies commonly used materials in representative components, then it combines them into prototype houses for five construction periods.
+Recovery potential is rated with a qualitative scoring framework (a structured rating rather than exact measurements).
+The environmental relevance of selected materials is evaluated with life cycle impact data from Environmental Product Declarations (EPDs), covering production (Modules A1–A3), end-of-life (C1–C4), and potential benefits beyond the system boundary (Module D).
+The results show that both recovery potential and environmental relevance vary across construction periods and components.
+Taken together, the assessments highlight which materials should be prioritized for recovery to deliver meaningful environmental benefits in a future circular economy.